 Associate Professor Jeffrey Chuang, Ph.D., is one of the trailblazers in these areas.
 “Jeff has a unique way of combining his training in theoretical physics, mathematics, and computer sciences to study the complex nature of human diseases, such as cancer,” says Charles Lee, Ph.D., FACMG, Scientific Director of The Jackson Laboratory for Genomic Medicine.
 “He is also naturally soft spoken — but when he speaks, his colleagues immediately stop talking and pay attention to what he says.”

 With a background in statistical physics and evolutionary theory, Chuang’s latest scientific pursuit centers on cancer: How do tumor cells evolve over time, and how does this influence their ability to resist treatment?
 “It’s a really important problem,” says Chuang, who joined JAX in 2012 after spending seven years as an assistant professor at Boston College.
 “There are some basic questions that we just don’t have good answers to.
 For example, if we could treat the same patient twice using the same drug, or if we could treat different portions of a patient’s tumor with the same drug, would we get the same response?”

 Uncovering answers to these questions is not simply an academic exercise.
 Cancer drug resistance can emerge as a result of anti-cancer therapy or exist inherently within tumors, and it is an enormous clinical problem.
 The majority of cancer patients develop resistance at some point during the course of their disease.
-By exposing the mechanisms of how and when resistance emerges, Chuang and his colleagues hope to reveal strategies for circumventing it altogether.
+By exposing the mechanisms of how and when resistance emerges, Chuang and his colleagues have been researching strategies for circumventing it altogether.